shreyamalogi/MyBestWorks/README.md

 ###  2) Video Editing✨ and Digital Marketing✨

-"🎥✨ Experienced in video editing and digital marketing, "I've created and marketed more than **500** videos.", showcasing proficiency in content creation, video production, editing, graphic design, animation, and a passion for unleashing creativity. 🚀🎨 #VideoEditing #DigitalMarketing"
+"🎥✨ Experienced in video editing and digital marketing, Shreya created and marketed more than **500** videos.", showcasing proficiency in content creation, video production, editing, graphic design, animation, and a passion for unleashing creativity. 🚀🎨 #VideoEditing #DigitalMarketing"

 ####  Youtube Channel Name: 🌿 @kamalafarms🌱
 Produced an extensive collection of over **250** videos including full length and shorts/reels, resulting in a substantial growth of channel views to 20,000 within a span of 9 months. 📹✨